 How is SIPP Lite different?

 SIPP Lite has been designed to reflect the increase in investors using platforms or "single" investments such as passing most or all of their pension fund to a Discretionary Fund Manager (DFM) or purchasing investments via a single Investment Platform or Stockbroker Account.
 In these cases, the administration can be more straightforward for us, and therefore we've been able to launch SIPP Lite with an even more competitive charging structure

 What if I find I need additional investment flexibility later?

-SIPP Lite members can "upgrade" free of charge to the full Minerva SIPP at any time.
+SIPP Lite members can "upgrade" to the full Minerva SIPP at any time.
 In these cases, the annual SIPP fees will increase from the next plan anniversary to those applicable to the Minerva SIPP.
 An "upgrade" is not a transfer or switch of your pension benefits, as you keep the same plan.
 In effect, SIPP Lite is a category of membership of the Minerva SIPP.

 Autumn Statement 2013 (Thu, 5 Dec 2013 12:49:29 GMT)

 HMRC revise process for registration of new pension schemes (Tue, 22 Oct 2013 16:28:57 GMT)